thoughtspot/thoughtspot.github.io/_reference/api/metadata-api.md

 ## Get visualization headers
 Use this API to get a list of visualization headers from the ThoughtSpot system.
-The expected output includes a list of objects, each with information about the visualizations in a given pinboard or a search answer.
+The output includes a list of objects, each with information about the visualizations in a given pinboard or a search answer.

 ### Resource URL
 ```